actualbudget/actual/docs/tour/accounts.md

 [reconciliation topic](/docs/accounts/reconciliation) in the manual for more information.

 The top section also give you access to several functions like importing transactions, manually adding new transactions, and filter what transactions you see.
-On the right side you'll find the _Search_ field which let's you quickly search all fields.
+On the right side you'll find the _Search_ field which lets you quickly search all fields.

 It is possible to split a transaction into more than one category, clicking on the expand/contract arrows, seen in the yellow box,